 HOW TO HANDLE UTILITIES AT VARIOUS ICE VENDING LOCATIONS

 Where is the power and water located on the property?
 Is it near or far from where you want to place your machine?
 Answers to these questions can help you narrow down or decide between two equal locations for instance.

-Utilities can be handled in the following ways.
-Machine owner installs their own separate utilities and handles payments themselves directly.
+Utilities can be handled in a variety of ways.
+Machine owners may install their own separate utilities and handle payments themselves directly.
 This requires you to contact the local utility and have them bring in a water and power meter.
-In other words, Everest machines are the most energy-efficient on the market and only require a 30AMP electrical service.
-Our next NEAREST competitor requires 60AMPS and they can go up to 200AMPS!
-To put it another way, Everest saves you money!
 You can also sub-meter from an existing line of service, measure the usage of your machine, and reimburse the landlord for your usage at the end of every month.
 Another option is to roll in the average cost of utilities on the machine into your rent payment upfront.

-With this in mind, as soon as you have a shortlist of possible locations, please reach out to your Everest Equipment Specialist to review them and help you narrow down your choices and be prepared to secure the best location for your new business.
-We have helped hundreds of people just like you get in the Ice & Water Vending business and we can help you.
-We have lease examples, leave-behinds and can help pull demographics and information to ensure you are successful.
-In conclusion, finding a good location is the single most important determination you will make in setting up your ice vending business.
+With all this in mind, as soon as you have a shortlist of the best spots for your vending machine, please reach out to your Everest Equipment Specialist to review them and help you narrow down your choices and be prepared to secure the best location for your new business.
+We have helped hundreds of people just like you get in the ice & water vending business, and we can help you too.
+We have lease example and leave-behinds and can help pull demographics and information to ensure you are successful.
+In conclusion, finding a good ice vending location is the single most important determination you will make in setting up your ice vending business.

-STILL NOT SURE HOW TO FIND THE PERFECT ICE VENDING LOCATION?
+STILL NOT SURE HOW TO FIND ICE VENDING MACHINE LOCATIONS?